VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 <!-- @format -->

-Local Game tutorial:
+# Local Game tutorial :lion:

 Welcome in the first ud-viz game tutorial.
-Lines will be add step by step if you want to see complete files go to [LocalGame](../../examples/LocalGame.html) et le projet complet est stoqué dans le dossier [examples](../../examples).
-At the end of this tutorial you will fly with your zeppelin in the sky of Lyon, and collect some sphere !
+We will proceed step by step if you want to consult the complete project, you can find it in this [folder](../../examples).
+At the end of this tutorial you will fly with your zeppelin in the sky of Lyon, and collect some spheres !

 ![Zeppelin](./Pictures/zeppelin.gif)

-# Create your game project :smile:
+# Getting started :smile:

 ## Working environment

 Steps :

-- Create an empty folder that you can call `My_UD-Viz_Game`.
+- Create an empty folder that you can call `GameFolder`.

 - Create an html script in your folder that you call `index.html`.

 > Open the folder in visual studio code or your favorite IDE :computer:

-## ud-viz
+## Importing ud-viz

-For this tutorial you will need to import `ud-viz` in your project, it is the package that contains the **game engine** and **urban data visualization tools** (hence the name).
+For this tutorial you will need to import `ud-viz` in your project, it is the framework that contains the **game engine** and **urban data visualization tools**.

-To begin with, here is the **basis** of an html script, **copy it** :
+To begin with, here is the **basis** of an html file, **copy it** :

 ```html
 <!--index.html-->